Image of a man holding a baby in a diaper.

 4. Call your doctor immediately if symptoms worsen

-If the rash doesn’t go away in a few days, or it gets worse — or keeps coming back, make an appointment with your pediatrician.
+If the rash doesn’t go away in a few days, worsens, or keeps coming back, make an appointment with your pediatrician.

 Signs of a diaper rash infection may include severe inflammation (redness), blisters, fever, pus, or bleeding.